bparanj/coding-skill/_posts/2020-01-02-coding-interview-preparation-phases.md

 **Step 6 : Teach**

-Form a study group.
+You can form a study group and explain the concept in your own words to someone.
+If you can teach the concept in a simple way to somebody else, then you have really mastered those concepts.

+You don't have to memorize and recite definitions from a textbook.
 People who are skilled at explaining concepts to others understand them deeply.
 Teach the subject to others so that you develop a deeper understanding.
+Only when you have a good understanding of the concepts, you will be able to apply it to solve problems.

 **Step 7 : Evaluate Progress**